DigitaleDeltaOrg/dd-eco-api/filtering.md

 ## Implementing Filter Syntax

 The process of implementing the FilterSyntax may seem daunting, but may prove to be easier than it looks.
-In most situations, it is sufficient to dynamically generate (database) queries based on the FilterSyntax.
+In most situations, it is sufficient to dynamically generate (database) queries based on the Filter Syntax.

 ## Parsing Filter Syntax